 Shop for rates

-Shopping around and comparing at least three price quotes from different insurance providers can help you get the lowest possible car insurance rate.
+Shopping around and comparing price quotes from at least three different insurance providers can help you get the lowest possible car insurance rate.
+Using a car insurance comparison tool can help match you with a provider that offers the best car insurance policy for your vehicle.

 You can get rate quotes directly from insurance companies either online or over the phone.
-Some state insurance commissioners also provide information on average car insurance prices.
+Some state insurance commissioners also provide information on average car insurance prices in your state.

 Besides average rates, take into account available discounts, coverage limits and deductible options when shopping for coverage.
 If you don’t know where to start, an independent insurance agent or broker could help you narrow down your options.